 - Date of Birth: October 27, 1956

 - Husband: Afolabi Emmanuel Cardoso

 - Father: Babatunde Kwaku Adadevoh

 - Great-grandfather: Herbert Samuel Macaulay

-Only a few people knew the selfless trait of Ameyo Adadevoh, until she paid the supreme price in order to safe millions of Nigerians contracting the deadly Ebola virus imported into the country by a Liberian Patrick Sawyer who came to Nigeria for a conference.
+Only a few people knew the selfless trait of Ameyo Adadevoh, until she paid the supreme price in order to save millions of Nigerians contracting the deadly Ebola virus imported into the country by a Liberian Patrick Sawyer who came to Nigeria for a conference.

 What would Ameyo Adadevoh be remembered for?
 How many Nigerians appreciated her efforts in saving millions of lives?
 Did Nigeria’s government do anything significant to immortalise her?
 We’ll tell you more about the late medical doctor.